 Oregon law requires that “living wills” and “durable powers of attorney” for health care decisions must be set forth on a standard form called an Advance Directive.
 Part B of this form is called “Appointing a Health Care Representative”.
 Oregon Right to Life recommends that you complete this section.
 Use Part B to appoint someone you trust as your health care representative to make end-of-life treatment decisions for you when you are no longer capable of making those decisions for yourself.

 Part C may limit the decisions your trusted health care representative can make.
 Oregon Right to Life encourages you to leave Part C blank.
+Draw a large “X” through the pages and initial and date them.

 Fill out Part D and E to finish the authorization for your health care representative.
 Make sure your physician, your health care representative and you have copies.